 All this occurs in Episode 1.

 Pankaj Tripathi’s Madhav Mishra is a breath of clean air and a treat to his fans.
-His character is in complete contrast with Kaleen Bhaiya of Amazon Prime collection Mirzapur.
-Tripathi has the popularity of a corrupt, inefficient, and cash-minded legal professional who cannot be relied on.
-His eczema troubles and intrusive ways make his personality even much less excellent.
+His character is in complete contrast with Kaleen Bhaiya of the Amazon Prime collection Mirzapur.
+Tripathi has the reputation of a corrupt, inefficient, and cash-minded legal professional who cannot be relied on.
+His eczema troubles and intrusive ways make his personality even less excellent.
 Yet, he makes you smile along with his goofy antics and out-of-the-box ideas.

-Inside the jail, it’s a whole one-of-a-kind world, something Aditya wouldn’t have imagined even in his wildest of dreams.
-Apart from knowing the politics of prison and saving himself from homicide and sexual attack by way of die-difficult criminals, Aditya finds assistance in Mustafa (Jackie Shroff).
+Inside the jail, it’s a whole one-of-a-kind world, something Aditya wouldn’t have imagined even in his wildest dreams.
+Apart from knowing the politics of prison and saving himself from homicide and sexual attack by way of difficult criminals, Aditya finds assistance in Mustafa (Jackie Shroff).
 While on the one hand, Madhav, in conjunction with Mandira Mathur’s assistant Nikhat (Anupriya Goenka), begins accumulating evidence to prove his innocence; Aditya is a present process the biggest transformation of his existence, something that gives him braveness to discover a drug racket but additionally leaves him on the verge of committing a murder.

 The collection also indicates what occurs to families of people like Aditya who’ve to bear the shame and suffer financial hardships due to a long-stretched case.